john-livingston/john-livingston.github.io/research/ncov.md

 # 2019 nCoV

-I also enjoy exploring and visualizing public datasets.
-For example, the novel coronavirus 2019 nCoV caught my attention -- after the initial outbreak in China, the rest of the world is now struggling with massive contagion and the situation has now been classified as a pandemic:
+I enjoy exploring and visualizing public datasets, so naturally the novel coronavirus 2019 nCoV caught my attention -- after the initial outbreak in China, the rest of the world is now struggling with massive contagion and the situation has now been classified as a pandemic:

 ![](/assets/images/ncov0.png){:width="900px"}